inrupt/artifact-generator/documentation/advanced-configuration.md

 ##
 vocabList:
     # Description of the vocabulary, that will be used as a comment describing the generated class
-  - description: Snippet of Schema.org from Google, Microsoft, Yahoo and Yandex with selective terms having translations
+  - descriptionFallback: Snippet of Schema.org from Google, Microsoft, Yahoo and Yandex with selective terms having translations
     # MANDATORY A list of resources, which can be any mixture of local RDF
     # files (whose path may be absolute, or relative to the YAML file itself)
     # or remote IRI's, from which a single vocabulary source file will be